SFYeh/2nd-PyCrawlerMarathon/README.md

 * class from 'str' to 'bs4.BeautifulSoup'
 * Solve '404 Bad Request' by headers

+**HW09：Picture Download**
+* from PIL import Image：Check if "image format" is the correct one

 ### 3. DYNAMIC WEBPAGE

 ### 4. DIGGING DEEPER